ajinkyacodes/reactjs-apps/README.md

 3. Like My Photo App
 > Click on heart icon to hit like or doubble tap on piture to like.

+3. Testimonials App
+> Click on posts, users or comments button to load the JSON Placeholder API data.

 ## Technologies Used
 1. ReactJS
 2. React DOM